-- A portion of wages and benefits for two Probation Officers and the entire wages and benefits for the Probation Department Secretary. - Cellular phones and service for our two full-time Probation Officers in order to remain in contact with the Court, Probation office and the juveniles.

-- Funding for drug testing and supplies.

-- Funding for electronic monitoring.

-- Funding to provide incentives for youth who are successful in the program.
+- A portion of wages and benefits for two Probation/Diversion Managers and the entire wages and benefits for the Probation/Diversion Services Secretary. - Cellular phones and service for our two full-time Probation/Diversion Managers to allow for continuous contact with the Court, Probation/Diversion office and the youth in those programs. - Partial funding for a new case management system (OJSS) and annual support for the Probation/Diversion Programs. - Funding for drug testing and supplies. - Funding for electronic monitoring. - Funding to provide incentives for youth who are successful in the program. - 2 new infant simulators for the Baby Think it Over Program. - Other fiscal needs for the program.

-- Partial funding for a new probation vehicle.

-- Other fiscal needs for the program.